-As well as myself, Miss McNally, Mrs Cook and Mrs James will all support the teaching and learning in class each day.
-Miss Shepherd will cover PPA time on Monday afternoons.
+As well as myself, Mrs Sullivan will support the teaching and learning in class each day.
+Miss Shepherd will cover PPA time on Tuesday mornings.

 We will be covering some really exciting topics over the year and the children will be encouraged to explore and ask questions to develop their curiosity and interest.
 At the end of this letter is the Curriculum Overview for Autumn Term 1 with key vocabulary, a copy will also be displayed on the class webpage.
 A new overview will be sent at the start of each new half-term.
 Enrichment homework tasks will also be provided to encourage children to discuss their learning at home.

 Children will be provided with everything they need in class therefore children will only need to bring their reading book and reading record in a small book bag; coat; healthy morning snack; named water bottle and lunch bag (if required) with them to school.
 Please do not send large bags/backpacks or pencil cases into school.
 Water bottles will be sent home every night to be washed for the following day.
 Please ensure that all items brought into school are clearly named.